 Our institute is comprised of central organisation structure with a core executive, a multidisciplinary advisory board and node leaders.

-The Institute's Director, Professor Tania Sorrell, guides our strategic thinking, key partnerships and outputs.
-Professor Sorrell's leadership was instrumental in establishing the MBI, and she has successfully created multidisciplinary research networks including medical and vetinary sciences, biological sciences and humanities and social sciences, in an effort to improve capacity in Australia and abroad, in diagnostics, surveillance, infection control and infectious disease prevention.
+The Institute's Co-Director, Professor Tania Sorrell, guides our strategic thinking, key partnerships and outputs.
+Professor Sorrell's leadership was instrumental in establishing the institute and she has successfully created multidisciplinary research networks including medical and vetinary sciences, biological sciences and humanities and social sciences, in an effort to improve capacity in Australia and abroad, in diagnostics, surveillance, infection control and infectious disease prevention.

 Tania is a Professor of Clinical Infectius Diseases at the University of Sydney, a Senior Physician in Infectious Diseases at Westmead Hospital, Sydney, an an internationally renowned infectious diseases physician and medical mycologist whose research focuses on invasive fungal infections.
 She has a long-standing interest in the prevention, diagnosis and treatment of infectious diseases, especially in immunocompromised individuals.

 Ben Marais trained as a paediatrician in Cape Town, South Africa.
 He joined the university in 2011, and currently works as an Infectious Diseases Consultant at the Children's Hospital Westmead.